Trinculo54/Games-hub/README.md

 `OPTIONAL:`

-Delete the original files and drag these new files to the USB flash drive and you now have an updated version of Games Hub!
+Delete the old files and drag these new files to the USB flash drive and you now have an updated version of Games Hub!

 `Online version:`